fjiang316/Recipe_Calorie/README.md

 **Alternative Hypothesis**: the recipes people use in 2018 has higher calories than recipes people use in 2008.
 (The observation is not coincidental, there's an actual trend proving a shift in preference.)

 **Test Statistics**: For the purpose of not letting numeric outliers impact the observational statistics, in our test, we are going to use `meal_type` to categorize different calorie levels and use this column as our variable.
-Because `meal_type` is categorical, in order to better compare its distribution in the two different years, we are going to use <u>Total Varience Distribution (TVD)</u> as our test statistics.
+Because `meal_type` is categorical, in order to better compare its distribution in the two different years, we are going to use <u>Total Variation Distribution (TVD)</u> as our test statistics.

 **Significance Level**: To ensure the accuracy of our conclusion on the existence of changes in preference, we determined to use a significance level of 5% to increase accuracy of our randomized test result.